UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.2.0 =
+Enhance UniVoucher For WooCommerce with new backorder management features.
+This update introduces automatic creation of backordered cards using the internal wallet, improved order assignment checks, and new settings for email notifications based on order assignment status.

 = 1.1.4 =
 Feature update with Internal Wallet functionality.
 This version introduces a new method for card creation using an internal wallet, along with associated admin settings and UI components.